 Of the four discard codes, regulations (i.e., not legal size and out of season) was the most common reason selected for the most commonly discarded snapper grouper species based on self-reported discards (Table G.1.1.2).
 The minimum size limit appears to be the primary driver of commercial discards for black sea bass, gag, gray snapper, gray triggerfish, greater amberjack, and yellowtail snapper.
 Out of season appears to be the primary driver of discards for almaco jack, red porgy, red snapper, and vermilion snapper.
-Red porgy has the second highest amount of discards in the commercial vertical line component of the snapper grouper fishery, with 78% of discards attributed to "out of season."
+Golden tilefish and blueline tilefish are not listed in the top ten of discards for the snapper-grouper fishery.